VoidWalker287/ENGR120-exam1/README.md

 cmake_minimum_required(VERSION 3.19.2)
 ```
 change 3.19.2 to your current CLion version.
 Then, reload the changes made to the file (a prompt should appear in the top right corner).

+#### Q: Why can't I clone the project in CLion?

+A: Please make sure you are cloning the project into a completely empty folder.
+This folder will act as the project folder, similar to creating a new project in CLion locally.